WallPasq/WallPasq/README.md

   <p>But you can call me Wally 😉</p>
 </div>

-<h1>Welcome to my GitHub</h1>
+<h1>Hi there! 👋 Welcome to my GitHub!</h1>
 <p>
-   Here, I present projects focused on Data Science. <br /> <br />
+   Here, you’ll find projects focused on Data Science and Business Intelligence. <br /><br />
-   My primary objective is to develop intelligent solutions that optimize the operational efficiency of various departments within an organization, with a particular emphasis on data intelligence. <br /> <br />
+   My primary objective is to develop data-driven solutions that enhance operational efficiency across various departments, with a particular emphasis on Data Intelligence. <br /><br />
-   I strive to empower teams by freeing them from repetitive tasks such as data collection, spreadsheet management, and the challenge of juggling multiple tools simultaneously.
-My goal is to enable them to focus on a single mission: delivering value to clients. <br /> <br />
+   I strive to empower teams by automating repetitive tasks — like data collection and spreadsheet management — so they can focus on what truly matters: delivering value to clients. <br /><br />
-   I am deeply committed to a data-driven approach, with my central focus on refining the organization's products to ensure they are not only attractive but also highly functional for clients. <br /> <br />
+   I’m committed to a data-first approach, where my main goal is refining products to be not only functional but also highly valuable for users. <br /><br />
-   However, I recognize that achieving this goal requires fostering an environment that promotes operational efficiency and drives employee growth and development.
-I am dedicated to helping teams become exponentially more efficient, and I believe that my multifaceted approach is crucial to achieving this aim. <br /> <br />
+   I believe that to achieve this, it’s essential to foster an environment that boosts operational efficiency and encourages team growth and development.
+I'm dedicated to helping teams become exponentially more efficient, with tools and insights that streamline their workflows. <br /><br />
-   Please feel free to connect with me on <a href="https://www.linkedin.com/in/wallacypasqualini/" rel="noreferrer noopener" target="_blank">LinkedIn</a> and explore my expertise through the projects showcased in my <a href="https://github.com/WallPasq?tab=repositories" rel="noreferrer noopener" target="_blank">repositories</a>.
+   Feel free to connect with me on <a href="https://www.linkedin.com/in/wallacypasqualini/" rel="noreferrer noopener" target="_blank">LinkedIn</a> and check out my projects in my <a href="https://github.com/WallPasq?tab=repositories" rel="noreferrer noopener" target="_blank">repositories</a>. <br /><br />
+   You can also explore my academic contributions on <a href="https://orcid.org/0000-0003-4013-0822" rel="noreferrer noopener" target="_blank">ORCID</a>.
 </p>

 <h1>Main Repository</h1>